imatge-upc/danifojo-2018-repeatrnn/README.md

 # Adaptive Computation Time for Recurrent Neural Networks in PyTorch and Tensorflow
-We recommend using the TensorFlow implementation, as it is faster and has more tasks implemented.
+We recommend using the TensorFlow implementation, as it is much faster and it was tested further.

 To run one of the tasks available tasks with ACT just run:
 ```